Erlangen: Erlangen in the Kingdom of Bavaria

 In 1792 Erlangen and the Principality of Bayreuth became part of the Kingdom of Prussia.
-During the War of the Second Coalition, Frederick III of Würrtemburg retreated to Erlangen after the French occupied würrtemburg.
+During the War of the Second Coalition, Frederick III of Württemberg retreated to Erlangen after the French occupied Württemberg.
 When Napoleon won the Battle of Jena and Auerstedt, the two principalities were brought under French rule as a province.
 In 1810 the principality of Bayreuth was sold to the allied kingdom of Bavaria for 15 million francs.
 In 1812 the old town and the new town - until then still called Christian-Erlang - were united to form one town, which received the name Erlangen.
 In the period that followed, the city and its infrastructure were rapidly expanded.
 Especially the opening of the Ludwig Canal and the railway connections as well as the garrison and the university gave important impulses for the urban development.

 Already with the Bavarian community reform of 1818, the city received its own administration, which was later called "free of district".
 In 1862 the district office Erlangen was formed, from which the administrative district Erlangen emerged.